nikphillydev/NP1_DRONE/README.md

 - Power regulation (4S LIPO 16.8V max -> +5V -> +3.3V)

 ## Software Overview [In Progress]
 Each custom vehicle PCB (FCC and ESC) has a dedicated STM32 MCU running FreeRTOS (using CMSIS_V2 API).
-Ground station software running on the RPi5 built on PyQT6.
+The ground station software runs on the RPi5 and is built on PyQT6.
 #### Flight Control Computer
 Flight control computer implements software drivers for accelerometer, gyroscope, magnetometer, and barometer.
 Using this data, the FCC implements
 - Calibration for all sensors